 Straw bales were first used for building over a century ago by settlers in Nebraska, USA, shortly after the invention of baling machines.
-Straw is derived from grasses and is regarded as a renewable building material since its primary energy input is solar and it can be grown and harvested.
-Straw bales were first used for building over a century ago.
-Straw is the springy tubular stalk of grasses like wheat and rice that are high in tensile strength.
 Dom Z Gliny 1.
-THIS NEW GREEN HOUSE".
-Strawbale vs. Cob...Not the Typical "King Kong vs. Godzilla" Story.
+THIS NEW GREEN HOUSE" Strawbale vs. Cob...Not the Typical "King Kong vs. Godzilla" Story.
 King Kong and Godzilla fought to the death.

 That view itself is actually quite a bit outdated, as straw bale housing is now one of the hottest trends in sustainable development.
 Best of all, it doesn’t even look like the home is made out of straw.
 Evolution Takes Center Stage in New Straw Bale Housing Developments Straw was once the leading product for home building throughout England, Scotland, Wales, and much of Ireland.
 It was widely available, cheap, and durable, and it was perhaps the earliest form of sustainable building.
+With greater wealth and more advanced technologies, though, came houses with aluminum siding and vinyl products.
 Green, cheap and efficient straw bale dome homes :) - Energetic Forum.
 Hi easyrider.

 The dome structure is very solid, it now supports around 3-4 tons of weight with all the clay and straw bales.
 The work is rather hard and weather dependent, if it is raining, you need to cover the dome with something to prevent water damage, if it is sunny, you need to remove the rain protecting plastic or whatever so that clay can dry better.

 You need to do all the inside and outside clay works before you can proceed to waterproofing the inner and outer surface.
 There is also always a possibility of strawbales beginning to rot and other difficulties, that is why you would need to build everything as fast as you can so that straw bales have no chance to get wet.
 A little wetness is nothing bad, it dries fast, but prolonged wetness can cause problems.
 This is a 3/8 V3 dome 1m in diameter.
-If you have more questions, just ask!
+If you have more questions, just ask! __________________ It's better to wear off by working than to rust by doing nothing.
 Building A Straw Bale Home.
 Take a look at the picture on the right.